Giorgi Demetradze: Career

-Born in Tbilisi, Demetradze played for the Dinamo Tbilisi youth team and signed for the club in 1994 after spending two seasons with Kaheti Telavi.
+Born in Tbilisi, Demetradze played for the Dinamo Tbilisi youth team and signed for the club in 1994 after spending two seasons with Kakheti Telavi.
 He has become the Georgian league top scorer with Dinamo.

 In 1997 Demetradze moved to Rotterdam to play for Feyenoord, but an injury limited his playing time.
 After one season in Netherlands, he moved to Russia to play for Alania Vladikavkaz.
 With them Demetradze has become Russian Top Division top scorer in 1999.
 In 2000, he transferred to Dynamo Kyiv to become a Ukrainian champion.
 While there he famously missed an open goal against Manchester United in the Champions League that would have seen the English side eliminated from the competition.

 After a year at Real Sociedad Demetradze returned to Russia where he spent half a season with Lokomotiv Moscow and half a season with Alania.

 In 2003, he moved to Ukraine again, to play for Metalurh Donetsk.
 He spent 2.5 seasons with them.
 In mid-2005 he went to play for Alania for the third time.
 After Alania were relegated, Demetradze transferred to Maccabi Tel Aviv.
 In 2005 Demetradze participated in three different Leagues.
 In 2007, he returned to Ukraine and played for Arsenal Kyiv.
 A year later he signed an annual contract with Azerbaijani football club FC Baku.